Willie "Chick" Carter, one of Winston-Salem's first Black firefighters, has died. Carter was 95.

 Willie J. "Chick" Carter, who was one of Winston-Salem's first eight Black firefighters, died Wednesday.
 Carter was 95.

+"My father was one of the smartest people that I've ever known," Drummond said.

-Carter was a pioneer for African Americans who followed his footsteps and joined the Winston-Salem Fire Department, Mayor Allen Joines said Thursday.
+Carter was a pioneer for African Americans who followed in his footsteps and joined the Winston-Salem Fire Department, Mayor Allen Joines said.

 On March 1, 1951, the city of Winston-Salem hired and trained its first integrated fire company, according to a city document.

-The Black firefighters who were stationed at the Engine Four station on Dunleith Avenue were Clark, Raphael Black, Lester Ervin, John H. Ford, Robert Grier, John Meredith, George Penn and John Thomas, the city said.
+The Black firefighters who were stationed at the Engine Four Station on Dunleith Avenue were Carter, Raphael Black, Lester Ervin, John H. Ford, Robert Grier, John Meredith, George Penn and John Thomas, the city said.
 They were joined by seven white firefighters who worked and trained together with their Black counterparts.

 Carter told the Winston-Salem Journal in February 2013 that he didn't initially want to be firefighter.
 However, a friend persuaded him to apply for the job.